eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 countData <- fread("countData")

 query <- function(i){
   paste0("WITH RECURSIVE
   taxonomy(i) AS (
     VALUES(",i,")
     UNION
-    SELECT parent FROM nodes,taxonomy
+    SELECT parent_taxID FROM nodes,taxonomy
-    WHERE nodes.id = taxonomy.i
+    WHERE nodes.taxID = taxonomy.i
   )
   SELECT nodes.rank,name FROM nodes
   INNER JOIN names ON
-  nodes.id = names.id
+  nodes.taxID = names.taxID
-  WHERE nodes.id IN taxonomy
+  WHERE nodes.taxID IN taxonomy
-  AND names.scientific=1 AND
+  AND names.name_class='scientific name' AND
     (rank='species' OR
      rank='genuse' OR
      rank='family' OR